-The College of Education and Human Development (CEHD) is building two years of education and events around the shared question:
+The College of Education and Human Development (CEHD) is building education and events around the shared question:

 CEHD Reads is part of the college's First Year Experience Program, which offers a two-semester curriculum focused on the social, academic, and institutional needs of first-year students.
 This program builds intentional pathways to college by introducing students to ways of thinking in different academic disciplines, strategies for collaborating with others, and resources for discovering their own strengths.

-As part of this process, the college community is joining our first-year students in reading the nonfiction book Just Mercy by Bryan Stevenson.
+As part of this process, the college community is joining our first-year students in reading Disability Visibility edited by Alice Wong.